Databases are used to find articles. Filters can be selected to narrow down the search criteria.

 Off-campus access instructions are on the Remote Access tab at the top of this research guide.

-You can start your search for articles in Swoop Search, found on the library's home page.
+Start a search for articles in Swoop Search, found on the library's home page.

 Click on Scholarly (Peer-Reviewed) Journals.
 Type in the years of journals to be searched.
 Most science classes require articles written within the last 10 years.